-A diverse array of opportunities is available through the student organizations affiliated with the Center for Religious and Spiritual Life.
+A diverse array of opportunities is available through the student organizations affiliated with The Open House - Center for Religious and Spiritual Life.
 These organizations make it possible for students to observe and celebrate their faith with others of the same tradition at Denison.
 Occasions for collaboration and partnering between the organizations in our community offer an additional, special, feature for participants.

 Agape Christian Fellowship

 Program Advisor: Rev Timothy Carpenter, Denison Music Department

 The purpose of this organization is to create an atmosphere for students to fellowship who desire to participate and preserve praise and worship after the African-American Christian tradition.
 Agape provides a place for all students to explore religious practices distinct from main-line churches.

 Canterbury Club is a group of Episcopalian and other college students and members of St Luke's Episcopal Church who gather weekly for lunch and conversation.
 Students typically bring a lunch and homemade chocolate chip cookies are enjoyed while the event of the week are discussed.
 The discussion is informal and the topics vary from week to week.